How do we fight water pollution?

 Multiple sources of water pollution

-Water is used in many ways by humans: for hygiene and health in domestic life, for irrigation in agriculture, as a means of sea and river transportation, and of course in industry, where it is used for cooling infrastructure and as the basis for countless products.
+Water is used in many ways by humans: for consumption, for hygiene and health in domestic life, for agricultural irrigation, as a means of sea and river transportation, and of course in industry, where it is used for cooling infrastructure and as the basis for countless products.

 Logically, water pollution also comes in many forms.
-It can be bacteriological, chemical or thermal, affecting salt, fresh, brackish or surface water, and is almost always invisible.
+It can be microbiological (parasites, bacteria, viruses, etc.), chemical (pesticides, hydrocarbons, metals - lead, mercury, etc.) or thermal, affecting salt, fresh, and brackish surface or groundwater, (lakes, rivers, aquifers, oceans, etc.) and it is almost always invisible.

 With our long-standing expertise in water and water management, we detect, examine and then treat all these types of pollution in order to conserve this precious resource and ensure that as many people as possible have fair access to drinking water.